Freakwill/NLPLearning/README.md

 # NLPLearning
-notes for learning nlp, such as nltk, jieba
+🔥notes for learning nlp, such as nltk, jieba

 ## Tags